sevaedmi/LinoSPAD2/README.md

-Scripts for unpacking and analyzing data collected with LinoSPAD2.
-The data should be binary-encoded (the ".dat" format) as the ".txt" format takes much longer to unpack.
-The 1D binary streams of data from the detector can be unpacked and saved with the "unpack" module in the "functions" directory.

-"main.py" is the main hub where individual modules are called.
-Modules for real time plotting of the number of valid timestamps vs the pixel index ("plot_valid"), for plotting a grid of differences in timestamps for a given range of pixels ("delta_t"), and for fitting the timestamp differences with a gaussian function are available ("fits").

-The "tools" directory contains numerous scripts, some of which mirror some of the modules in the "functions" as a standalone scripts that can be used as a debugging tool.
-Other scripts were used in the testing of new functions.

-'_old' directories contain previous iterations of the scripts that are left for later reference, debugging, or insipiration.

-The 'app' directory contains scripts that run an application for data analysis, namely realtime plotting of timestamp counts in each pixel for better focusing during manipulations with the setup.
-However, the app was moved to a standalone directory, https://github.com/rngKomorebi/LinoSPAD2-app and the version in this repo is outdated.
+# Introduction
+This module was written for data analysis for LinoSPAD2, mainly for analysis of the timestamp output.
+The key functions are ones for unpacking the binary output of the detector that utilize the numpy Python library for quick unpacking of .dat files to matrices, dictionaries or dataframes.

+The "functions" folder holds all functions from unpacking to plotting numerous types of graphs (pixel population, histograms of timestamp differences, etc.)

-Folders 'masks' and 'calibration_data' serve as parameter holders for some of the functions, containing masks for hot/warm pixels and TDC nonlinearity calibration data for LinoSPAD2 NL11 and A5 daughterboards, respectively.
+The "params" folder holds masks (used to mask some of the noisiest pixels) and calibration data (compensating for TDC nonlinearities and offset) for LinoSPAD2 daughterboards "A5" and "NL11".

-'jupyter' folder collects functions written in Jupyter by some of the contributors.
+The "archive" folder is a collection of scripts for debugging, tests, older versions of functions, etc.

+A full documentation, including examples and a full documentation of modules and functions, can be found at TODO:insert link to doc.

+Additionaly, a standalone repo with an application for online plotting of sensor population can be found [here](https://github.com/rngKomorebi/LinoSPAD2-app).

+Some functions (mainly the plotting ones) save plots as pictures in the .png format, creating a folder for the output in the same folder that holds the data.

+# Installation and usage

-"requirements.txt" collects all packages required for this project to run.
-One can create an environment for this project either using conda or  install necessary packages using pip.
+To start using the module, one can download the whole repo.
+The 'main.py' serves as the main hub for calling the functions. "requirements.txt" collects all packages required for this project to run.
+One can create an environment for this project either using conda or install the necessary packages using pip.
 ```
 pip install -r requirements.txt